tqv24/Thick-Culture-Alignment-Evaluation-in-LLMs/README.md

-# CURE-HELM Benchmark: Cultural Undertsanding and Reasoning Evaluation
+# cURe: Cultural Undertsanding and Reasoning Evaluation

 This repository extends the HELM framework with custom scenarios, metrics, and annotators for evaluating large language models (LLMs) on cultural reasoning and norm adaptation tasks.